hpgbproductions/takazaki/info/drive.md

 Stop at the north side.
 There is a moderate upwards slope of 8‰.

-There is another 30 km/h corner when you depart from this station, then a steep descent to the next station under the sakura trees.
+There is another 30 km/h corner when you depart from this station, then a steep descent of 25‰ to the next station under the sakura trees.

+### Kanemori

+This station used to be a side entrance to the research facility area.

+Stop in the middle.

+A long, moderately steep ascent of 10‰ awaits.
+At the top, a 60 km/h curved bridge makes a wide turn around a pointy hill.
+After the bridge, simply continue at 75 km/h.
+When you spot the approach signals, be careful as there is a moderate downward slope (17‰) into the station.

+### Hanezawa

+Stop at the south side.

+The exit speed limit is 55 km/h.
+There is a 70 right-hander into a 17‰ downhill straight.
+This is also the braking zone for the next station.

+### Takigawa

+Stop at the north side.
+The station area is a 10‰ downhill slope.

+A short run with gentle curves takes you to the next station.

+### Haruchi

+A station that provides access to a small pond and shrine.
+This is a lesser-known flower-viewing spot.

+Stop in the middle.
+There are many stop marker signs here, so be careful.

+A 20‰ climb takes the train to the final stop of this service.

+### Takazaki

+The northern terminus.
+There used to be tunnels into the research area, but they were damaged in an earthquake during the 90s and never repaired due to HAMEKA's gradual closure of the facility.

+Stop at the beginning of the platform.
+Use the speed limit signs to gauge how fast you should be entering.